goatsofnaxos/VBAcmd/README.md

   - transitions available at https://github.com/tyarkoni/transitions
   - ParamLoad and Scaling available at https://github.com/goatsofnaxos/lib

-We are not coders.
+We are not software engineers.
 This is likely to be buggy, inefficient and recalcitrant to distribution across different platforms--and so welcome any assistance.

 ![alt tag](https://raw.githubusercontent.com/goatsofnaxos/VBAcmd/master/screengrab.png)
 ![alt tag](https://raw.githubusercontent.com/goatsofnaxos/VBAcmd/master/FSM.png)